 If two years in market research, six years in banking as a branch head, three-plus years of blogging, writing, and publishing a book can be considered as real work, then yes!

 Where do I live?

-After a nomadic sixteen years in Delhi, Bangalore & Mysore, I am back to where it all started from - Kolkata.
+After spending life like a nomad for sixteen years in Delhi, Bangalore & Mysore, I am back to where it all started from - Kolkata.